 My fourth book, For My Sins, is a historical novel for adults about Mary, Queen of Scots, sitting in her prison cell at the end of her life, stitching her tapestries while being haunted by the ghosts of her past.
 This would also be useful to History students at Higher, Advanced Higher and University level.

 I have just finished writing a novel about Mary Shelley which should hopefully hit shops some time next year…

 You can also read about my books on my Amazon Author Page.

-I love visiting schools and libraries, and talking to pupils.
-My aim is always to inspire, encourage and enthuse young people.
-My events include live candlelit ghost stories together with spooky sounds and images.
-You can always contact me for an author visit/creative writing workshop/storytelling event.
+I love visiting schools, libraries, book groups and other venues to tell stories and share my passion for books, to give talks or even to chair events.
+I recently had the pleasure of chairing some amazing authors at the Edinburgh International Book Festival, including A. L. Kennedy, and Michael Morpurgo.
+My aim is always to inspire, encourage and enthuse.
+My events include live candlelit ghost stories together with spooky sounds and images depending on the audience.
+You can always contact me for an author visit/creative writing workshop/storytelling event/public speaking event.

 Why Choose Me?

 I am an experienced English teacher and teach English and Creative Writing to 11-18 year olds, including one to one tuition and mentoring of pupils at Higher and Advanced Higher.
 I have been a Creative Writing Mentor with the Scottish Book Trust, mentoring young people with their creative writing projects culminating in the publication of their own stories, and Writer in Residence at Castlebrae High in Edinburgh.

 Contact and Fees

 Please contact me at email@example.com for an author visit/workshop/storytelling event.
 My fees are usually £175 for an hour session, plus expenses.
 This is in line with the Society of Authors’ and Scottish Book Trust’s recommended rates.